Angola: 21st century

-Luanda is experiencing widespread urban renewal and redevelopment in the 21st century, backed largely by profits from the oil and diamond industries.
+In the 21st century, Luanda, Angola's capital, is undergoing urban renewal and redevelopment backed largely by profits from the oil and diamond industries.

-On 22 February 2002, government troops killed Savimbi in a skirmish in the Moxico province.
+On 22 February 2002, government troops killed Jonas Savimbi in a skirmish in the Moxico province.
 UNITA and the MPLA consented to the Luena Memorandum of Understanding in April; UNITA agreed to give up its armed wing.
 With the elections in 2008 and 2012, an MPLA-ruled dominant-party system emerged, with UNITA and the FNLA as opposition parties.

 Angola experienced a serious humanitarian crisis; the result of the prolonged war, the abundance of minefields, and the continued political agitation in favour of the independence of the exclave of Cabinda (carried out in the context of the protracted Cabinda conflict by the FLEC).
 While most of the internally displaced have now squatted around the capital, in musseques (shanty towns) the general situation for Angolans remains desperate.

 In 2007, a separatist movement was launched in the diamond-rich Lunda Norte Province by the retired military judge Jota Filipe Malakito under the name of the Commission of the Legal-Sociological Manifesto of the Lunda Tchokwé Protectorate (Comissão do Manifesto Jurídico-Sociológico do Protectorado Lunda Tchokwé, CMJSPLT).
-(Note: Later changed to Legal-Sociological Manifesto of the Lunda People, Manifesto Jurídico-Sociológico do Povo Lunda, MJSLP, and disbanded in 2025.)
-After Malakito's release from prison in 2011, a hardline faction led by the former secretary general José Mateus "Zeca Mutchima" split from the CMJSPLT, forming the Movement of the Portuguese Protectorate of Lunda Chokwe (Movimento do Protetorado Português da Lunda Tchokwé, MPPLT), whose statement of principles was partly drawn from Diogo Pacheco de Amorim's 2003 manifesto for the Portuguese right-wing party New Democracy.
+(Note: Later changed to Legal-Sociological Manifesto of the Lunda People, Manifesto Jurídico-Sociológico do Povo Lunda, MJSLP, and disbanded in 2025) After Malakito's release from prison in 2011, a hardline faction led by the former secretary general José Mateus "Zeca Mutchima" split from the CMJSPLT, forming the Movement of the Portuguese Protectorate of Lunda Chokwe (Movimento do Protetorado Português da Lunda Tchokwé, MPPLT), whose statement of principles was partly drawn from Diogo Pacheco de Amorim's 2003 manifesto for the Portuguese right-wing party New Democracy.
 The separatist movement eventually targeted Angola's six eastern provinces, corresponding to 51,6% of its territory.

 A drought in 2016 caused the worst food crisis in Southern Africa in 25 years, affecting 1.4 million people across seven of Angola's eighteen provinces.
 Food prices rose and acute malnutrition rates doubled, impacting over 95,000 children.

 José Eduardo dos Santos stepped down as President of Angola after 38 years in 2017, being peacefully succeeded by João Lourenço, Santos' chosen successor.
 Some members of the dos Santos family were later linked to high levels of corruption.
 In July 2022, ex-president José Eduardo dos Santos died in Spain.

 In August 2022, the ruling party, MPLA, won another majority and President Lourenço won a second five-year term in the election.
 However, the election was the tightest in Angola's history.